 What is Dependency Injection?

-This chapter will introduce you to the basic programming practices that you should follow when writing any application.
-These are the fundamentals needed for writing clean, understandable, and maintainable code.
+This chapter introduces the basic programming practices you should follow when writing any application.
+These are the fundamentals necessary for writing clean, understandable, and maintainable code.

-If you learn and follow these rules, Nette will be there for you every step of the way.
-It will handle routine tasks for you and provide maximum comfort, so you can focus on the logic itself.
+If you adopt and follow these rules, Nette will support you at every step.
+It will handle routine tasks for you and provide maximum convenience, allowing you to focus on the logic itself.

-The principles we will show here are quite simple.
-You don't have to worry about anything.
+The principles we will demonstrate here are quite simple.
+There's nothing to fear.

 Remember Your First Program?

-We don't know what language you wrote it in, but if it was PHP, it might have looked something like this:
+We don't know what language you wrote it in, but if it were PHP, it probably looked something like this:

 function addition(float $a, float $b): float